Rudd-O/zfs-tools/README.md

    - zsnap on the local machine
    - zreplicate from the local machine to the destination machine

-   Obsolete snapshots deleted by zsnap will *not* be automatically purged on the destination machine by zreplicate.
-To purge these, use --clear-obsolete.
+   Obsolete snapshots deleted by zsnap will be automatically purged on the destination machine by zreplicate, as a side effect of using replication streams.
+To inhibit this, use the --no-replication-stream option.

    Run `zreplicate --help` for a compendium of options you may use.